Fairuz

-She has received multiple tokens of recognition and awards throughout her career including the Key to the Holy City awarded by the Jerusalem Cultural Committee, the Jordanian Medal of Honor presented by King Hussein of Jordan, the French Commandeur des Arts et des Lettres and the Chevalier de la Légion d'honneur, the Highest Artistic Distinction, awarded by Tunisian President Zine El Abidine Ben Ali.
-Throughout the years, she headlined at the most important venues in the world such as Albert Hall and Royal Festival Hall in London, Carnegie Hall, Lincoln Center and United Nations General Assembly Lobby in New York, the Olympia and Salle Pleyel in Paris, and the Odeon of Herodes Atticus in Athens.
+Fairuz has received honors and distinctions in multiple countries, including Lebanon, Syria, Jordan, Palestine, Tunisia, the United States, Egypt, and France.
+Throughout her career, she headlined at the most important venues in the world, such as Albert Hall and Royal Festival Hall in London, Carnegie Hall, Lincoln Center and United Nations General Assembly Lobby in New York, the Olympia and Salle Pleyel in Paris, and the Odeon of Herodes Atticus in Athens.

-In a career spanning over six decades, Fairuz has recorded nearly 1500 songs, released more than 80 albums, performed in 20 musicals and sold over 150 million records worldwide, making her one of the highest selling Middle-Eastern artists of all time, and one of the best-selling music artists in the world.
+In a career spanning over six decades, Fairuz has recorded nearly 1500 songs, released more than 80 albums, performed in 20 musicals, and sold over 150 million records worldwide, making her one of the highest selling Middle-Eastern artists of all time, and one of the best-selling music artists in the world.

 Early life

-Nouhad Haddad was born on November 20, 1934, in Lebanon into a Syriac and Maronite Christian family.
-Her father was born in Mardin, Turkey.
-The family later moved into a home in a cobblestone alley called Zuqaq el Blatt in Beirut.
-Living in a single room of a typical Lebanese stone house facing Beirut's Eastern Orthodox Patriarchate school, they shared a kitchen with the neighbors.
-Her father, Wadīʿ was a Lebanese of the Syriac Orthodox faith, and worked as a typesetter in a print shop.
+Nouhad Haddad was born on 20 November, 1934 or 21 November 1935, in Beirut into a Syriac Orthodox and Maronite Christian family.
+Her father, Wadie, was a Syriac born in Mardin (present-day Turkey) who moved to Lebanon to flee the Sayfo genocide.
+He worked as a typesetter in a print shop.
+Her mother, Lisa al-Boustani, was born in the village of Dibbiyeh, Mount Lebanon.
+The family later moved to Zuqaq al-Blat, a neighborhood in Beirut, where they lived in a single-room house facing the Greek Orthodox Patriarchate school and shared a kitchen with their neighbors.

 By the age of ten, Nouhad had become well-known at school for her unusual singing voice.
-She would sing regularly during school shows and on holidays.
+She would regularly sing during school shows and on holidays.
 This brought her to the attention of Mohammed Flayfel, a well-known musician and a teacher at the Lebanese Conservatory, who happened to attend one of the school's shows in February 1950.
-Impressed by her voice and performance, he advised her to enrol in the conservatory, which she did.
+Impressed by her voice and performance, he advised her to enroll in the conservatory, which she did.
 At first, Nouhad's conservative father was reluctant to send her to the conservatory.
-At the persuasion of his brother Nouhad's uncle, he eventually agreed to let her go on the condition that her brother accompany her.
+At the persuasion of his brother, Nouhad's uncle, he eventually agreed to let her go on the condition that her brother accompany her.